ViRu-ThE-ViRuS/maje/README.md

 # maje
-Learning to solve mazes using reinforcement learning algorithms like DynaQ, DynaQ+, DQN and testing their performance compared to traditional algorithms like A*, BFS etc. Goal is also to visualize the algorithms thinking.
+Learning to solve mazes using reinforcement learning algorithms like DynaQ, DynaQ+, DQN and testing their performance compared to traditional algorithms.
+Goal is also to visualize the algorithms thinking and learning process.

 ### gen1 dynaQ naive
 added dynaQ agent, which shows quick learning from experience, but still takes